grst/grst.github.io/bioinformatics/_posts/2019-11-29-reportsrender.md

 ### Fix reproducibility by re-executing notebooks from command-line in a conda environment

-In [this excellent post](https://yihui.org/en/2018/09/notebook-war/), Yihui Xie, the inventor of Rmarkdown, advocates to re-execute every notebook from scratch in linear order, responding to [Joel Grus' criticism](https://docs.google.com/presentation/d/1n2RlMdmv1p25Xy5thJUhkKGvjtV-dkAIsUXP-AL4ffI/preview#slide=id.g362da58057_0_1) on notebooks.
+In [this excellent post](https://yihui.org/en/2018/09/notebook-war/), Yihui Xie, the inventor of Rmarkdown, advocates re-executing every notebook from scratch in linear order, responding to [Joel Grus' criticism](https://docs.google.com/presentation/d/1n2RlMdmv1p25Xy5thJUhkKGvjtV-dkAIsUXP-AL4ffI/preview#slide=id.g362da58057_0_1) on notebooks.
 Indeed, this immediately solves the issue with